- Get Help

-If you have experienced sexual assault, it will help to have a forensic exam.
-The purpose of this exam is to collect DNA and other evidence that can be used if you wish to report the sexual assault to the police.
+If you have experienced sexual assault, you may wish to have a forensic exam.
+This exam can allow for the collection of DNA and other evidence that can be used if you wish to report the sexual assault to the police.
 The exam is completed at a local hospital and should be conducted within seven days of the assault.

-You do not have to make a report of the incident at the time of the exam as the evidence collected will be securely stored for up to one year.
+You do not have to make a report to police at the time of the exam as the evidence collected can be securely stored for up to one year.

 Specialized sexual assault support and medical treatment, including option for forensic evidence collection.
 Free services for anyone 13 years or older within 7 days following a sexual assault.
 Services provided both at VGH Emergency and at UBC Urgent Care Centre.
 Trained nurses provide treatment for injury and sexually transmitted infection, pregnancy prevention, forensic evidence collection and emotional support

 Specialized sexual assault support and medical treatment including option for forensic evidence collection.
 Forensic nursing service can support anyone within 7 days following a sexual assault.

 MORE HELP - OTHER SFU RESOURCES